PillarBox-hub/Forecasting-NHS-Admissions-using-Markov-Chains-Model/README.md

 This file contains 4 python jupyter notebook files:

-**DataInTen mostly  involves the use pandas and time series machine learning tecniques like arima etc to carry out forecast for both A&E admissions and single speciality admissions and compared to Markov Chains.
+**A. DataInTen mostly  involves the use pandas and time series machine learning tecniques like arima etc to carry out forecast for both A&E admissions and single speciality admissions and compared to Markov Chains.
 These models are evaluated and their performances compared as well with ARIMA performing quite poor as compared to Markov Chain**

-**P represents to use of numpy to define functions that carries out forecast using transition matrices for quarter 1 admissions**
+**B. P represents to use of numpy to define functions that carries out forecast using transition matrices for quarter 1 admissions**

-**Q1Type1Second represents further functions defined to carry out predictions on type 2 admissions using markov chain**
+**C. Q1Type1Second represents further functions defined to carry out predictions on type 2 admissions using markov chain**

-**Upgrad represents further addition of code to predict for subsequent quarters i.e. Q2,Q3,Q4**
+**D. Upgrad represents further addition of code to predict for subsequent quarters i.e. Q2,Q3,Q4**